aszeto5/Branch-Out-Pizza/README.md

 # Branch Out Pizza
 Branch Out Pizza is an online search application that provides users with a variety of pizza recipe and ingredients.
 Through this application, we hope users may hone their skills and transform their kitchen to a pizzeria for family and friends!
-Currently, the application is able to provide a list of 10 pizzas.
+Currently, the application is able to provide a list of 19 pizzas, categorizing them between vegetarian and non-vegetarian pizzas through color code.
 Upon clicking the pizzas, users may view corresponding pizza ingredients.

 # Credits
 Gianni Mejia